nickma101/NewsWebsite/README.md

 # Experimental News Website

 Used for the study "It Ain't Easy: Using Normatively Motivated News Diversification to Facilitate Policy Support, Tolerance, and Political Participation"
+(for details on the study itself, please see https://osf.io/zqw6s/).

 The app runs on a Python backend and can fetch articles either from a local database or from an external API.
 The frontend is built on React and features several options for customisation.
 The default setting of the app includes a